Tranduy1dol/moonmath/elliptic-curve/README.md

 ### **Ex.65**

 ---
-I used my code to compute more easily, but something is not right when compute 10 scalar.
+I used my code to compute more easily.Here is my result:
-Here is my result:
 ```rust
 [10](5, 11) = (0, 1)
 [10](9, 4) = (4, 0)